 Option B could function as an interim solution but would ultimately be prone to operational instability.
 If the source data’s schema required any significant changes, an IT specialist or DBA would have to edit the underlying programmable objects manually, potentially introducing new issues or inconsistencies in the process.
 (There are also often limitations to using programmable data objects, assuming the reporting solution in question can accept that input stream at all.)
 Option C also necessitates that a specialist maintain the code, effectively creating a knowledge bottleneck.

-ETL applications, however, streamline data integration and processing, making it possible for your team to prime data for reporting without being fluent in a host of programming and/or querying languages.
-And if you don’t have a database expert on your team who could hand-code a data warehouse, the choice between raw data and processed data is an easy one.
+ETL software applications and other types of data integration platforms, however, streamline data blending and processing, making it possible for your team to prime data for reporting without being fluent in a host of programming and/or querying languages.
+And if you don’t have a database expert on your team who could hand-code a data warehouse, the choice between raw data and processed data flow is an easy one.
 Below are the five greatest benefits of going with an ETL tool instead of relying on unprocessed or hand-processed data.

 Firstly, ETL solutions promise a considerable performance boost to BI users, as much of the processing those users would otherwise do server-side happens before the database is even queried for reporting.

 Say, for example, that you make an HR application and are joining data submitted by application users (stored in SQL Server) with IRS data on those same employees.
 A key benefit of ETL tools is that they allow you to join those records, assign new primary keys, standardize formatting and naming conventions, filter out irrelevant records (or apply tenant columns), and even perform calculations, such as the difference between what employees earned this year and what they earned the previous year.
 Handling all that processing beforehand will make reports run significantly faster than they otherwise would.

 2. Operational Resilience